Oat & Berry Bars (Frugal, Vegan, Low Sugar)

 I also left out the sweetener.
 Like I said in the original Fruit & Oat Bars, they could lose a little sweetness without losing their sigh-with-happiness flavor.
 Let the berries do the talking here.

-Adapted from this version
+Adapted from this gem by Smitten Kitchen

 - 3/4 cup rolled oats

-- 1 1/4 cup flour (spelt, whole grain, oat, gluten-free, and almond all work great)
+- 1 1/4 cup flour, (spelt, whole grain, oat, gluten-free, and almond all work great)

 - 1/4 teaspoon salt